 When the power goes out at mission critical sites, not having the resources in place to maintain uninterrupted operations can have high consequences.
 Thousands — or millions — of people can be impacted, and lives and businesses are put at risk.
-For decades, Xerxes has provided underground storage of emergency fuel and water to hospitals, transportation hubs, government facilities and data centers.
+For decades, Xerxes has provided underground storage of emergency fuel and water to hospitals, data centers, airports, power plants, financial institutions, and military sites.

 Composite Solutions for Fuel, Water, and Stormwater